September 03, 2021 1 Comment

 In terms of form, the Cossack squat is very different from a side lunge, so don’t confuse the two.
 With a cossack squat, your feet are in a fixed position, with your foot stance very wide.
 You will lunge down to right side, going as low as you can (past parallel), while simultaneously coming up onto the heel of your left foot as you want your left leg to be completely straight.
 From the bottom position, press up from the heel of your right foot and back to the starting wide stance standing position.
 Then, repeat to the opposite side.

 When starting out, you can do this without any weight.
 It will already be challenging.
 Then you can slowly increase the load by holding onto plates, kettlebells or dumbbells.
-You can even do cossack squats with resistance bands, as seen in our 9 resistance band squat variation article.
+You can even do cossack squats with resistance bands.

 There are many variations of bodyweight squats.
 The basic is to perform a squat with your hands out in front of you.